CBT in the Context of Long Term Distressing and Persistent Health Conditions

 The programme will include theoretical and skills development components, combining academic presentations, demonstrations and experiential exercises with programme delivery from clinical specialists working in the areas of physical health and persistent & distressing physical symptoms.

-Commitment to a period of 6 months from commencing to submission of logbook/coursework to allow clinical application and development of skills.
+Commitment to a period of 6 months from commencing to submission of a portfolio to allow clinical application and development of skills.

-Content of the curriculum is based on Roth & Pilling’s (2015) competency framework for Long Term Persistent and Distressing Health Conditions and will include: assessment, formulation, intervention skills and evidence-based interventions for Medically Unexplained Symptoms (MUS), Irritable Bowel Syndrome (IBS), Chronic Fatigue Syndrome/Myalgic Encephalopathy (CFS/ME), Chronic Pain, Type 1 and Type 2 Diabetes, Chronic Obstructive Pulmonary Disorder (COPD), Coronary Heart Disease and Cancer.
+Content of the curriculum is based on Roth & Pilling’s (2015) competency framework for Long Term Persistent and Distressing Health Conditions and will include: assessment, formulation, intervention skills and evidence-based interventions for Persistent Physical Symptoms that Distress (PPStD) also known as Medically Unexplained Symptoms (MUS), Irritable Bowel Syndrome (IBS), Myalgic Encephalomyelitis /Chronic Fatigue Syndrome (ME/CFS), Chronic Pain, Type 1 and Type 2 Diabetes, Chronic Obstructive Pulmonary Disorder (COPD), Coronary Heart Disease, Cancer and Long Covid.

 FOR MORE INFORMATION, PLEASE CLICK ON EACH OF THE SECTIONS BELOW